web-platform-dx/web-features/packages/compute-baseline/README.md

 ### Check support for a single support key

+**Note**: This example returns support data that has not received an editorial review.
+Do not use for presenting a Baseline status.
+See [Limitations](#limitations).

 Sometimes it can be helpful to know if parent features have less support than the specific feature you're checking (for example, the parent is behind a prefix or flag) when computing a status for a deeply-nested feature.
 This is typically most interesting when checking a single key.
 Use the `withAncestors` option: